vegaprotocol/documentation/docs/concepts/trading-concepts.md

 ## Orders
 ### Submitting an order
-Traders can submit orders into any market that is active - i.e. not in a protective auction, or matured, expired, or settled.
+Orders can be submitted into any market that is active - i.e. not in a protective auction, or matured, expired, or settled.
 Orders will only be accepted if sufficient margin can be allocated from a trader's available collateral.

 If, during continuous trading, an order is going to be matched with another order on the book for the same party (wash trade), then execution of that order will be stopped and the order will be cancelled and removed (if on the book).